-In 2014, we had a premium deficiency in our acquired block of long-term care insurance; therefore, our assumptions that were updated subsequent to the premium deficiency have remained locked-in.
+In 2014, we had a premium deficiency in our acquired block of long-term care insurance; therefore, our assumptions that were updated in connection with the premium deficiency have remained locked-in.
 These updated assumptions will remain locked-in unless, and until such time as, another premium deficiency occurs.
 Due to the premium deficiency that existed in 2014, we monitor our acquired block more frequently than annually.

-In 2017, our acquired block of long-term care insurance had positive margin of approximately \$100 million to \$200 million and approximately \$200 million in 2016.
-Our discount rate assumption decreased slightly from 7.04% in 2016 to 7.02% in 2017.
-As of December 31, 2017 and 2016, the liability for future policy benefits associated with our acquired block of long-term care insurance was \$2.4 billion.
+In 2018, our acquired block of long-term care insurance had positive margin of approximately \$200 million to \$400 million, and approximately \$100 million to \$200 million in 2017.
+Our discount rate assumption was 7.02% in 2018 and 2017.
+As of December 31, 2018 and 2017, the liability for future policy benefits associated with our acquired block of long-term care insurance was \$1.9 billion and \$2.4 billion, respectively.

-The impact on our 2017 long-term care insurance loss recognition testing margin for select sensitivities were as follows:
+The impact on our 2018 long-term care insurance loss recognition testing margin for select sensitivities, rounded to the nearest whole dollar, were as follows:

-(Amounts in millions) Acquired Block Sensitivities on 2017 loss recognition testing margin: 5% relative increase in future claim costs \$ (160) Discount rate decrease of 25 basis points (40) 10% reduction in benefit of future in-force rate actions (15)
+(Amounts in millions) Block Sensitivities on 2018 loss recognition testing margin: 5% relative increase in future claim costs \$ (140) Discount rate decrease of 25 basis points \$ (40) 10% reduction in benefit of future in-force rate actions \$ (10)

 The margin impacts in the table above are each discrete and do not reflect the impact one factor may have on another.
-For example, the increases in claims costs do not include any offsetting impacts from potential future rate actions.
-Our acquired block would not benefit significantly from additional rate actions as it is older, and therefore, there is a higher likelihood that adverse changes could result in additional losses on that block.
+For example, the increases in claim costs do not include any offsetting impacts from potential future in-force rate actions.
+Our acquired block would not benefit significantly from additional in-force rate actions as it is older, and therefore, there is a higher likelihood that adverse changes could result in additional losses on that block.